jsvine/LoungeStats/README.md

 Profitgraph for CSGOLounge and DOTA2Lounge

 # What is this?
 For more than a year i have been happily supporting, updating, and fixing bugs in LoungeStats, a Profit graph for CSGOLounge.com and DOTA2Lounge.com.
 While those bugs often where not caused by me, but rather by the Website being inconsitent as *!")(§", i still tried my best to keep up the support.
 You can see a history of that on the Userscript's subreddit: http://reddit.com/r/LoungeStats.
-Sadly, i do not have the time and dedication for that anymore though, and since i do not want this extension that has helped hundred thousands's of people my hope is that the community can help me with my mission.
+Sadly, i do not have the time and dedication for that anymore though, and since i do not want this extension that has helped hundred thousands's of people to die my hope is that the community can help me with my mission.

 # Stuff as of initial commit:
 * The code is mostly uncommented and undocumented